 And something else could support this interpretation.
 If we take a closer look at the stalks of the fruit, it is noticeable that 1 – 3 all point to the zenith of being.
 At #5 you can also see decay and Kaki #6 points out of the picture, out of this existence.

-A little comparison with a photo of 6 persimmons is very exciting.
+A little comparison with a photo of 6 persimmons is fascinating.
 Here it becomes particularly clear what xie yi (4) can do.
-Mu Qi’s portrayal captured something that the photo cannot, the spirit, spiritual power, they are “more real than the real kakis”, so to speak.
+Mu Qi’s portrayal captured something that the photo cannot, the spirit, and spiritual power, they are “more real than the real kakis”, so to speak.

 How do the 6 objects communicate with each other in Mu Qi’s painting?
-Like on the album leaf the host (shown slightly larger) leans benevolently towards the guests and they look up to him in awe.
+Like on the album leaf by Zhu Da the host (shown slightly larger) leans benevolently toward the guests and they look up at him in awe.

-If we do not stick to persimmon figs when we look a this great painting (they are only substituting anyway) we see a master with his 5 novices (zhu-ke principle).
-The master in this painting tries to clarify the ultimate truth through the priciple of the Enso.
+If we do not stick to persimmon figs when we look at this great painting (they are only substituting anyway) we see a master with his 5 novices (zhu-ke principle).
+The master in this painting tries to clarify the ultimate truth through the principle of the Enso.

 (1) Six Persimmons (Chinese: 六柿圖 liùshì tú) is a 13th-century Chinese painting by the monk Muqi Fachang.
 It was painted during the Song dynasty.
 Muqi was one of the two great exponents of the spontaneous mode of Chinese painting (the other being Liang Kai).
 It features six persimmons floating on an undefined, but skillfully mottled background.
 It is painted in blue-black ink on paper.

-The painting became famous for the tremendous skill of the brushstrokes.
+The painting became famous for the tremendous skill of brushstrokes.